dreamgrove/dreamgrove/content/balance/uldir-talents/taloc.md

 <b>Notes</b>

-Taloc is a mostly single target fight with medium movement and an intermission phase where you must deal with a priority add and multiple spread adds.
-Warrior of Elune can be a good choice over Treants if you are having trouble with movement.
-Twin Moons can be a good choice if you decide to kill the exploding blobs in intermission.
+Taloc is primarily a single target fight with some minor add focus and medium to heavy movement.
+Use Tiger Dash or Wild Charge to place your Plasmic Discharge in appropriate places.
+Treants/Warrior of Elune and Twin Moons/Stellar Flare are purely flavor picks on this fight.
+Trees offer more single target while Warrior of Elune provides more burst during the intermission.

 </center>